syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Managing Rows and Columns/How-to-Set-the-Number-of-Rows-or-Columns.md

 ### Example

+{% tabs %}
 {% highlight c# %}
 public Form1()
 {

-        //

     //Requires for Windows Form Designer support.

-        //

     InitializeComponent();

-        //

-        //TODO: Add any constructor code after InitializeComponent call.

-        //

     //Sets the number of rows.
     gridControl1.RowCount = 20;

     //Sets the number of columns.
     gridControl1.ColCount = 200;
 }

 {% endhighlight  %}
-{% highlight vbnet %}
+{% highlight vb %}

 Public Sub New()
     MyBase.New()
 	'This call is required by the Windows Form Designer.
       InitializeComponent()
 	'Adds any initialization after the InitializeComponent() call.

 	'Sets the number of rows.
       GridControl1.RowCount = 20

 	'Sets the number of columns.
       GridControl1.ColCount = 200

 End Sub
 {% endhighlight  %}
+{% endtabs %}